Social anxiety: Triggers and behaviors

 Social situations such as parties may be triggers for social anxiety.
 A safety behavior in response to such a situation may be hiding one's hands.

-Triggers are sets of events or actions that can remind someone of a previous trauma or feared consequence.
+Triggers are events or situations that remind someone of a previous negative trauma or feared outcome.
 Exposure to a trigger could lead a person to have an emotional or physical reaction.
 Individuals could also have behavioral changes, such as avoiding public places or situations that might direct excessive focus and attention toward them, such as public speaking or talking to new people.
 They also may not participate in certain activities for fear of embarrassment, which can lead to isolation.
-For someone who has social anxiety, this could lead them to have a panic attack.
-There are many negative side effects that can come from social anxiety if untreated, such as low self-esteem, trouble being assertive, hypersensitivity to criticism, poor social skills, becoming isolated, having difficulties with social relationships, low academic and employment achievements, substance abuse, and suicidal thoughts or attempts.'
+For someone with social anxiety, experiencing an embarrassing moment could result in a panic attack.

+There are many negative side effects that can come from social anxiety if untreated, including low self-esteem, trouble being assertive, hypersensitivity to criticism, poor social skills, becoming isolated, having difficulties with social relationships, low academic or employment performance, substance abuse, and suicidal thoughts or attempts.'
 Safety behaviors often involve avoidance of the trigger itself or of perceived threats when exposed to the trigger.
 For example, once in a feared social situation, a socially-anxious individual may avoid eye contact, speaking to strangers, or eating in front of others.
 Safety behaviors meant to make an individual feel safer have been found to most often enforce or validate anxious feelings, thus leading to a cycle in which the safety behavior is thought to be needed and the trigger's perceived threat is never challenged.

 Measures and treatment

 Trait social anxiety is most commonly measured by self-report.
 This method possesses limitations, but subjective responses are the most reliable indicator of a subjective state.
 Other measures of social anxiety include diagnostic interviews, clinician-administered instruments, and behavioral assessments.
+Researchers also observe participants levels of social anxiety by natural observation of the participants communication skills.
 No single trait social anxiety self-report measure shows all psychometric properties, including different kinds of validity (content validity, criterion validity, construct validity), reliability, and internal consistency.
-The SIAS along with the SIAS-6A and -6B are rated as the best.
+The SIAS along with the SIAS-6A and -6B are rated as the best scales of measurement for social anxiety.
 These measures include: